 Before you start shopping, it helps to know how far your money will go.
 Keep these prices in mind as you survey the market.

-Between $300 and $799, you’ll find great values when it comes to 1080p and bare-bones 4K options.
+Between $300 and $799, you’ll find great choices when it comes to 1080p and bare-bones 4K options.
 If you just want a basic HDTV, you don’t need to spend a lot to get a solid deal.
 However, if you’re looking for 4K with all the bells and whistles, such as high dynamic range or an OLED screen, you’ll need to spend more.

 Between $800 and $1,299, many products feature 4K resolution, but some skimp on other features.
 For example, some low-end 4K options have multiple inputs but only one that supports 4K content.
 The majority of 4K TVs in this price range are average, which is still incredible.